-The payment metrics of the DIB were selected based on data that was already being gathered by NEF and devised in partnership with KOIS.
-Based off these metrics, Social Impact devised specific methodology for measurement and optimization of the metrics.
-Social Impact conducted onsite visits in 2018 to establish benchmarks of existing data that could inform the DIB's measurement framework and evaluation methodology.
-Multiple outcome metrics were considered, including household income, business survival, and aggregate consumption.
+The payment metrics of the DIB were selected based on a combination of data that was already being gathered by NEF and was further informed by Social Impact, who had prior experience in the livelihoods and education space.
+Social Impact conducted on-site visits in 2018 to establish benchmarks of existing data that could inform the DIB's measurement framework and evaluation methodology.
+Social Impact considered multiple outcome metrics including household income, business survival, and aggregate consumption.